Rethinking the Objectives of Extractive Question Answering: Results and Discussion

 \section{Results and Discussion}

 We now show the effectiveness of proposed approaches.
+Each of the presented results is averaged from 10 training runs.

+\textbf{Similarity functions}.
+We analyzed an effect of different similarity functions over all models in Table \ref{tab:sim_functions}.
+We found different similarity functions to work better with different architectures.
+Namely, for BIDAF, most of similarity functions work equally or worse than independent objective.
+Exceptionally, $f_{MLP}$ works significantly better.
+This is surprising especially because we tuned the hyperparameters with the $f_{madd}$ function.
+For BERT, most of the similarity functions performed better than the independent objective and simple dot-product $f_{dot}$ improved significantly better above all.
+We choose $f_{MLP}$ for BIDAF and $f_{{dot}}$ for our LRMs for the rest of experiments.

+\textbf{Comparison of objectives}.
 Our main results -- the performance of \textit{independent} (I), \textit{joint} (J), \textit{joint-conditional} (JC) and \textit{compound} (I+J) objectives -- are shown in Table~\ref{tab:main_results}.
-We also train models with \textit{compound} objective inside DSS framework (see equation \ref{eq:shared_objective}); denoted as I+J(DSS).
-Each of the presented results is averaged from 10 training runs\footnote{We will release each result measurement along with result statistics.}.

-Firstly, we note that largest improvements can be seen for an exact match (EM) performance metric.
-In fact, in some cases \textit{joint} or \textit{compound} objective lead to degradation of F1, while improving EM (e.g., on SQuAD and NewsQA datasets for BERT).
-Upon manual analysis, we have repeatedly identified cases where \textit{independent} model chose larger span encompassing multiple potential answers, thus obtaining non-zero F1 score.
-However, we failed to identify such cases for \textit{joint} and \textit{compound} models.
-Instead we have found these models to pick just one of these potential answers, obtaining either full match or no F1 score at all\footnote{We plan to add specific result of our human evaluation here.}.
+We note the largest improvements can be seen for an exact match (EM) performance metric.
+In fact, in some cases objectives modelling joint PMF lead to degradation of F1, while improving EM (e.g., on SQuADv1.1 and NewsQA datasets for BERT).
+Upon manual analysis of BERT's predictions based on 200 differences between independent and compound models on SQuADv1.1, we found that in 10 cases (5\%) the independent model chooses larger span encompassing multiple potential answers, thus obtaining non-zero F1 score.
+In 9 out of 10 of these cases, we found the compound model to pick just one of these potential answers\footnote{For instance, in Table \ref{tab:examples_of_errors}, row 4, column 3, we consider 2,000; 40,000; 2,200; 1,294 and 427 as potential answers.}, obtaining either full match or no F1 score at all.
+We found no cases of compound model encompassing multiple potential answers in analyzed sample.